-medium.webp)

 - Application

 The Permanent Account Number (PAN) system plays a crucial role in strengthening Nepal’s financial and taxation infrastructure.
-Issued by the Inland Revenue Department, PAN serves as a vital identification tool that links individuals and organizations to their financial transactions, ensuring tax transparency and compliance.
+Issued by the Inland Revenue Department, PAN serves as a vital identification tool for company compliance that links individuals and organizations to their financial transactions, ensuring tax transparency and compliance.
 Its mandatory nature for salaried employees, business owners, companies, and professionals reflects the government's commitment to minimizing tax evasion and promoting a more formal and accountable economy.
 The classification of PAN into individual and business categories helps tailor its application to specific needs, making the system more organized and efficient.

 The digital registration process, starting from accessing the Taxpayer Portal to submitting documents at the IRD office, has significantly simplified PAN issuance, making it accessible to a wider population.
 The clear documentation requirements for both individual and business PANs also ensure that the process remains transparent and standardized.
 As Nepal continues to embrace digital governance and economic reform, the PAN system stands out as a foundational step toward building a fairer, more inclusive financial system.
 Encouraging timely PAN registration among all eligible citizens and organizations is not only a legal obligation but also a civic responsibility that contributes to national development and good governance.